Farman III: Operational history

-In April 1910 Paulhan won the London to Manchester air race flying a Farman III, competing against Claude Grahame-White, also flying a Farman.
+In April 1910, Paulhan won the London to Manchester air race flying a Farman III, competing against Claude Grahame-White, also flying a Farman.

 The type was widely used as a training aircraft.
-By the beginning of 1911 the Aéro-Club de France had issued 354 pilots licences, of which 81 had been gained flying a Farman III; a total only exceeded by the 83 pilots who had qualified flying a Blériot monoplane.
+By the beginning of 1911, the Aéro-Club de France had issued 354 pilots licences, of which 81 had been gained flying a Farman III; a total only exceeded by the 83 pilots who had qualified flying a Blériot monoplane.

-In Belgium on July 15, 1910, the Farman III carried the first head of state in aviation history, Ferdinand I of Bulgaria.
+In Belgium on 15 July 1910, a Farman III carried the first head of state in aviation history, Ferdinand I of Bulgaria.

 Seven examples were used by the Greek military during the Balkan Wars, being used for reconnaissance.

 Differences from Maurice Farman biplane

 Henry Farman's brother, Maurice Farman, constructed his own biplane in 1909, which first flew in February that year.
 Both machines were derived from the Voisin 1907 biplane, all having similar configurations.
 Henry's aircraft differed from Maurice's in lacking the pilot's nacelle and not using a Renault inline engine.
 Maurice and Henry began to collaborate closely in 1912.